TianheL/Parallel-and-Distributed-Computing-Course-PJ/README.md

 ## PJ-3 Using MapReduce Programming Model to Implement the WordCount Algorithm by Hadoop framework
-Installing Hadoop is a bit of a hassle, you can use the pre-installed Ubuntu image with Hadoop installed.
+Installing Hadoop is a bit of a hassle, you can use the pre-installed Ubuntu image.
 You can find it [here](https://dblab.xmu.edu.cn/blog/1645/).

 Due to the lack of suitable test data, I didn't choose this PJ.